 - Loss or damage due to fire or theft.
 Cover up to the market value of your vehicle for loss or damage caused by fire or theft.

-- Third party property damage.
+- Third party cover.
 Covers your legal liability for loss or damage to someone else’s vehicle or property.

 - No-fault crash with an uninsured motorist.
 Limited cover for repairs to your vehicle if you can identify the at-fault driver.